dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/01-ai-fundamentals.md

 Understanding how AI "reads" and "remembers" is crucial for prompt engineering.

 ### Tokens
 AI doesn't read words like humans do.
 It breaks text into **tokens**—small chunks of characters.
-1,000 tokens is roughly equal to 750 words.
+- **Rule of Thumb**: 1,000 tokens ≈ 750 words.
+- **Visual**: A standard page of single-spaced text is about 500 words, or ~660 tokens.

 *Why does this matter?* API costs and model limits are often based on token counts.

 ### Context Window